Siegel-Lab/libSps/README.md

     b = index.count(dataset_id, (3, 0), (10, 10))
     # b == 1

-Note that, index.count() takes constant O(1)! time, no matter the amount of points in the index or size of the area that is queried.
+The count function takes constant O(1) time, no matter the size of the queried rectangle or the number of points in the index.

-## Manual
+## Complete Documentation

-The full manual can be found [here](https://github.com/Siegel-Lab/libSps/blob/master/Manual.md "Full Manual").
+For more information and in-depth instructions, check out the [full manual](https://github.com/Siegel-Lab/libSps/blob/master/Manual.md "Full Manual").

 ## Citing libSps